jcz2/jcz2.github.io/_posts/2023-05-07-modeling-comments-in-mysql.md

 ---
 layout: post
-title: Modelling comments in MySQL
+title: Modeling comments in MySQL
 date: 2023-05-07 18:00 +0100
 ---
 Let’s say we want to model a simplified version of youtube comments.\